Table of Contents[Hide][Show]

 Delta Flight Cancellation Compensation

-However, If you are flying within or leaving from Europe, there are stricter regulations and you can get compensation for delays and cancellations.
+However, If you are flying within or leaving from Europe, there are stricter regulations, and you can get compensation for delays and cancellations.

 Refund of Ticket Price

-Just as with a flight cancellation, there are no requirements to provide additional compensation, so you will first need to understand what has caused the delay and is it controllable by the airline.
+Just as with a flight cancellation, there are no requirements to provide additional compensation, so you will first need to understand what has caused the delay and it is controllable by the airline.

 Delta’s Policy for Controllable Delays: